 This Kugel bakes up light like a soufflé.
 It’s a staple of our Hanukkah table.
 You could definitely serve it for dessert, but we never do.
 (PS we have no idea who “Marcia” was, but long ago she shared the recipe with a family member who first brought it to our table.)
-It is very important to use only vermicelli, or the texture will be off. - ChefJune
+It is very important to use only vermicelli, or the soufflé-like texture will not occur. —ChefJune

 1 1/4 cups